-The world’s ultra-high-net-worth population—individuals with assets of $30 million or more—increased by 6% to 211,275 in 2014 and their combined assets grew by 7% to $27.8 trillion, according to the latest ultrawealth report from UBS and Wealth-X.
+The world’s ultra-high-net-worth population — individuals with assets of $30 million or more — increased by 6 percent to 211,275 in 2014 and their combined assets grew by 7 percent to $27.8 trillion, according to the latest ultrawealth report from UBS and Wealth-X.

 The new report found that North America and Europe had the largest ultrawealthy population and wealth as both regions continued to attract financial and human capital, and their influence over the world’s wealth expanded.